-The G-20 is the G-7 plus developing nations such as Brazil, China, India, and Russia.
-The G-20's members represent two-thirds of the world's people and 85 percent of its economy.
-Since 2007, the media has covered each G-20 summit.
-That recognizes the members' role as significant drivers of the world economy.
+The G-20 is comprised of the G-7 nations, plus developing nations such as Brazil, China, India, and Russia.
+The G-20's members represent two-thirds of the world's people and 85% of its economy.
+Since 2007, the news media has covered each G-20 summit that recognizes the members' role as significant drivers of the world economy.

 Previous Summit Meetings

-September 4-5, 2016, Hangzhou, China.
-Both the United States and China agreed to ratify the Paris climate change agreement.
+- Sept.
+4-5, 2016, in Hangzhou, China: Both the U.S. and China agreed to ratify the Paris climate change agreement.
 They are the two worst emitters of greenhouse gases.
 Russia and the United States did not agree on ending the Syrian war.
-China complained that other countries should allow more free trade.
-But China has become more protectionist itself.
+China complained that other countries should allow more free trade, but China has become more protectionist itself.

-November 15-16, 2015, Antalya, Turkey.
-The meeting focused on responding to the terrorist attacks in Paris.
+- Nov.
+15-16, 2015, in Antalya, Turkey: The meeting focused on responding to the terrorist attacks in Paris.
 The members agreed to tighten border surveillance against threats.
-At the same time, they would admit refugees who were escaping the war against the Islamic State group.
-The United States agreed to share more intelligence with France and other members.
-It wouldn't send in ground troops.
-But it would support Syrian and Iraqi forces fighting the Islamic State group.
-They outlined further steps to cut off financing for the Islamic State group.
+At the same time, they would admit refugees who were escaping the war against ISIS.
+The U.S. agreed to share more intelligence with France and other members.
+It wouldn't send in ground troops but would support Syrian and Iraqi forces fighting ISIS.
+They outlined further steps to cut off financing for ISIS.

-November 15-16, 2014, Brisbane, Queensland, Australia.
-The meeting condemned Russia's attack on Ukraine.
-All members promised to work together to increase global GDP growth to 2.1 percent by 2018.
+- Nov.
+15-16, 2014, in Brisbane, Queensland, Australia: The meeting condemned Russia's attack on Ukraine.
+All members promised to work together to increase global GDP growth to 2.1% percent by 2018.
 That would add $2 trillion to global economies.
-The United States and Europe pressured the group to take strong action on climate change.
+The U.S. and Europe pressured the group to take strong action on climate change.
 That was not on the official agenda.
 The leaders vowed to do all they could to combat Ebola in West Africa.
-President Obama met with the leaders of Japan and Australia.
-They agreed to work toward the peaceful resolution of maritime disputes in the South China Sea.
+President Barack Obama met with the leaders of Japan and Australia.
+They agreed to work toward a peaceful resolution of maritime disputes in the South China Sea.

-June 18-19, 2012, Los Cabos, Mexico.
-The summit focused on the eurozone debt crisis.
+- June 18-19, 2012, in Los Cabos, Mexico: The summit focused on the eurozone debt crisis.
 The G-20 pressured German Chancellor Angela Merkel to work with other European Union leaders.
-They wanted a more sustainable Grand Plan to resolve the Greece debt crisis.
-Germany wouldn't bail out Greece without austerity measures.
-That's because German taxpayers ultimately face higher costs to fund the bailout.
-Germany itself is already highly indebted.
-Germany pushed for a fiscal union to support the EU's monetary union.
+They wanted a more sustainable grand plan to resolve the Greece debt crisis.
+Germany wouldn't bail out Greece without austerity measures because German taxpayers ultimately face higher costs to fund the bailout.
+Germany itself is already highly indebted and pushed for a fiscal union to support the EU's monetary union.
 That meant EU members would give up political control of their budgets to an EU-wide approval process.
-This was necessary before she would support Euro-wide bonds.
+This was necessary before Merkel would support Euro-wide bonds.

-April 1-2, 2009, London, United Kingdom.
-G-20 leaders pledged $1 trillion to the IMF and World Bank to help emerging market countries ward off the effects of the recession.
+- April 1-2, 2009, in London, United Kingdom: G-20 leaders pledged $1 trillion to the IMF and World Bank to help emerging market countries ward off the effects of the recession.
 They promised $250 billion in trade finance.
 They also agreed to develop new financial regulations, create a supervisory body, and crack down on hedge funds.
-As a result, the Dow rose over 240 points, rising above 8,000 for the first time in two months.

-November 16-17, 2008, Washington, DC.
-The G-20 held its first-ever summit.
+- Nov.
+16-17, 2008, in Washington, D.C.: The G-20 held its first-ever summit.
 Before this meeting, the G-7 guided most global economic plans.
 The topic was the 2008 financial crisis.
-Emerging market leaders asked the United States to regulate its financial markets better.
-The United States refused.
+Emerging market leaders asked the U.S. to regulate its financial markets better, but the U.S. refused.
 The leaders also wanted better regulation of hedge funds and debt-rating companies such as Standard & Poors.
 They also sought to strengthen standards for accounting and derivatives.
 One of the causes of the financial crisis was insufficient regulations and standards.

-G-20 meetings are usually the site of protests against the G-20 agenda.
+G-20 meetings usually are the site of protests against the G-20 agenda.
 They claim the group focuses too much on financial interests and globalization.
-Protesters want the G-20 leaders to focus on one or more of these issues:
+Protesters want the G-20 leaders to focus on one or more other issues:

-- Poverty.
-The Ontario Coalition Against Poverty leader John Clarke said, “The whole process of putting together this grouping has been about impoverishing people, and benefiting the richest members of society.”
-In 2010, protesters were against the G-20's focus on fiscal responsibility and austerity at the cost of social programs.
+- Poverty: In 2010, protesters were against the G-20's focus on fiscal responsibility and austerity at the cost of social programs.
 They also were opposed to the $1 billion cost of the meeting itself, which was borne by Canadian taxpayers.

-- Gender Equality.
-G-20 countries need to pay more attention to rights for the LGBT community.
+- Gender Equality: Protesters argue G-20 countries need to pay more attention to rights for the LGBT community.
 They ask for more funding for family planning, including abortions.